Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 But why is mankind so intrinsically ungrateful?

-From television commercials, programs, movies, shopping malls, and homes, a widespread attitude of selfishness is sweeping the nations of this world.
+From television commercials, programs, movies, shopping malls and homes, a widespread attitude of selfishness is sweeping the nations of this world.
 Adults, children and teens are becoming more ungrateful each day.

 A main accelerator of this ingratitude is commercialism.
 Society has been caught up in the “you-work-hard-so-you-deserve-a-new-car-and-a-vacation-in-Barbados” mentality.
 This, in turn, has caused many to believe the ideology that, if they do not acquire these extravagant luxuries, life is somehow treating them unfairly.

-Before calling for a national day of fasting, U.S. President Abraham Lincoln stated (emphasis added): “We have been the recipients of the choicest bounties of Heaven.
+Before calling for a national day of fasting, U.S. President Abraham Lincoln stated: “We have been the recipients of the choicest bounties of Heaven.
 We have been preserved, these many years, in peace and prosperity.
 We have grown in numbers, wealth, and power as no other nation has ever grown; but we have forgotten God.
 We have forgotten the gracious hand which preserved us in peace, and multiplied and enriched and strengthened us; and we have vainly imagined, in the deceitfulness of our hearts, that all these blessings were produced by some superior wisdom and virtue of our own” (Abraham Lincoln: Complete Works Comprising His Speeches, Letters, State Papers, and Miscellaneous Writings).

 This is a tremendously powerful statement!
-Since the time President Lincoln issued this proclamation, the wealth, prosperity and peace experienced by the United States is far greater—along with the attitude of pride, selfishness and ingratitude.
+Since the time President Lincoln issued this proclamation, the wealth, prosperity and peace experienced by the United States is far greater—along with the attitudes of pride, selfishness and ingratitude.

 But if this were said today, there would be quite an uproar!